StrangeRanger/dynamic-motd/README.md

 # Dynamic motd

 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)

-The aim of this project is to give some informations when you log into a server through SSH.
+The aim of this project is to give users useful information on the system, when logging into a server via SSH.

 Example: